Are you looking for ways to make your child interested in studying?

 Have a quiet space for your tween with enough light and comfortable seating without distractions like TV or loud music.
-An environment that is conducive to learning is important because your child needs to concentrate on school work.
+An environment conducive to learning is important because your child needs to concentrate on schoolwork.

 17. Get rid of bad habits.

-Habits like overeating junk food, drinking too many sodas, etc., will distract them from their studies while allowing them to have a healthy snack while studying is a great option.
+Habits like overeating junk food, drinking too many sodas, etc., will distract them from their studies, and allowing them to have a healthy snack while studying is a great option.

 Make sure your tween has enough time and mental energy for homework.

-It’s simple: when children are tired, they won’t focus well, which means their grades will suffer.
+It’s simple: when children are tired, they won’t focus well, so their grades will suffer.

-Make sure your kids get plenty of sleep every night so that you don’t have any yelling matches or arguments with them later on!
+Ensure your kids get plenty of sleep every night, so you don’t have any yelling matches or arguments with them later on!
 A good rule of thumb is allowing an hour and a half per grade level after dinner.

 18. Put their favorite books, games, toys, or other items in the area to make it more enticing and comfortable.

-When your tweens see their favorite board games on the table, they are more likely to want to play!
+When your tweens see their favorite board games on the table, they are likelier to want to play!

-There are many things you can do to make studying more interactive and fun.
+You can do many things to make studying more interactive and fun.
 Create study guides and flashcards with your child.
 Install a whiteboard in their room to write or draw how to solve equations, spell words correctly, etc.

-19. Teach them how to take breaks during long periods of studying, so they don’t get too tired.
+19. Teach them to take breaks during long studying periods so they don’t get too tired.

 A study by the University of Illinois found that people who took regular five-minute breaks after every 45 minutes of work were more productive and had less stress than those who didn’t take any breaks.
 You can apply this logic to your child’s study time.

-The reason is that when you’re working for a long time without taking a break, your mind will start to wander, which can lead to mistakes and burnout.
+The reason is that when you’re working for a long time without taking a break, your mind will wander, leading to mistakes and burnout.

 In addition, your child should exercise during their breaks because studies have shown that exercising can increase memory and concentration power.
 Try ten jumping jacks or 20 push-ups!